Muscle Physiology General Overview

 An index of a few abstracts and papers from this year formatted for presentation on the WWW.
 A more comprehensive list can be found in our Lab Bibliography.

-- Reduced satellite cell population may lead to contractures in children with cerebral palsy.
-Smith LR, Chambers HG, Lieber RL.
+- Reduced satellite cell number in situ in muscular contractures from children with cerebral palsy.
+Dayanidhi S, Dykstra PB, Lyubasyuk V, McKay BR, Chambers HG, Lieber RL.